Frogging-Family/linux-tkg/README.md

 ### Customization options
 #### Alternative CPU schedulers

-CFS is the only CPU scheduler available in the "vanilla" kernel sources.
+[CFS](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler) is the only CPU scheduler available in the "vanilla" kernel sources.
 Its current implementation doesn't allow for injecting additional schedulers, and requires replacing it.
 Only one scheduler can be patched in at a time.

-Alternative schedulers are available to you in tkg:
+Alternative schedulers are available to you in linux-tkg:
 - Project C / PDS & BMQ by Alfred Chen: [blog](http://cchalpha.blogspot.com/ ), [code repository](https://gitlab.com/alfredchen/projectc)
 - MuQSS by Con Kolivas : [blog](http://ck-hack.blogspot.com/), [code repository](https://github.com/ckolivas/linux)
 - CacULE by Hamad Marri: [code repository](https://github.com/hamadmarri/cacule-cpu-scheduler)